Stage 3: Enforcement – Debt Recovery

 Enforcement of Judgment by Warrant or High Court Execution:

-Debt value £600 to £10,000: £264 (Inc VAT) to £396 (Inc VAT)
+Debt value £600 to £10,000: £264 (incl.
+VAT) to £396 (incl.
+VAT)

-Timescales: This typically takes from 8-12 weeks; additional charges may apply if we need to enter into correspondence about the enforcement, in which case the charges will be based on our hourly rate which we will set out in a letter to you
+Timescales: This typically takes from 8-12 weeks.
+Additional charges may apply if we need to enter into correspondence about the enforcement, in which case the charges will be based on our hourly rate which we will set out in a letter to you.

 Enforcement Agents